awkay/om-tutorial/README.md

 # Om Tutorial Code

-# IMPORTANT: Om alpha 24 makes parsing/read easier...this tutorial in being updated...
+# IMPORTANT: Om alpha 24 makes parsing/read easier.
+See notes in section on Reads and Parsing

 This is a project holding an Om (next) project that is to be used as the basis of a complete overview of the features of Om.
 For